 Conditions for using Orphan works

-Finally if the user has identified an orphan work satisfying the above-mentioned conditions, before being allowed to use the work, he has to notify the existence of the orphan work to the collecting societies, which will issue an authorization of use, in principle upon payment of a compensation (Art.
+- If the user has identified an orphan work satisfying the above-mentioned conditions, before being allowed to use the work, s/he has to notify the existence of the orphan work to the collecting societies, which will issue an authorization of use, in principle upon payment of a compensation (Art.
 22b para.
 2 CopA).
 At the following links, on the right side of the website, it is possible to download the form that must be filled:

-If these five cumulative conditions are fulfilled, the exploitation of an orphan work is possible and licit even without the consent of the copyright holder.
+If these three cumulative conditions are fulfilled, the exploitation of an orphan work is possible and licit even without the consent of the copyright holder.
 This exception shall apply until the end of the copyright protection or until the actual rightholders are are known again and can be contacted again.

 Without a specific rule, the user would have to take the risk of using a work without knowing the author or without being able to contact him.
 In case the author reappears or decides to claim his copyrights, not only he could exercise a civil law action for exploitation, but could also fill a criminal lawsuit against the user.

 Updated according to the Swiss Copyright Act in force since April 2020.